camconn/llm.zig/README.md

 $ ./zig-out/bin/llm_zig --help
 ```

-To acutally do inference, you will need to download models in the appropriate
+To actually do inference, you will need to download models in the appropriate
 format.
 Instructions for generating supported files are shown below.

 ## LLaMA
 How to setup LLaMA 2 inference

 ### GGUF Weights
-Obtain a set of `.gguf` weights from somewhere with teh `float32` or `fp32` quantization.
+Obtain a set of `.gguf` weights from somewhere with the `float32` or `fp32` quantization.

 Then, run the model like so: